Stephen-Seo/MyNeoVimConfig/README.md

 ## Enabling LSP

-In NeoVim, invoke `:call loadlsp#loadlspall()`, then reload the current open files with `:e` and LSP functionality will be enabled for the currently open files.
+In NeoVim, ~~invoke `:call loadlsp#loadlspall()`, then reload the current open files with `:e`~~ use the "<leader>l" (backslash and l) shortcut and LSP functionality will be enabled for the currently open file.
+If you have more than one buffer open, you may have to reopen them (with :e) for lsp plugins to take effect.

 `loadlsp#loadlspall()` is a custom function that can be found [here](https://git.seodisparate.com/stephenseo/MyNeoVimConfig/src/branch/main/pack/packages/start/loadlsp/autoload/loadlsp.vim).